 Getting homeowners insurance shouldn't be confusing.
-Compare Montana rates by city and insurance company below.Get Free Quotes
+Compare Montana rates by city and insurance company below.

-|Insurer||Average 12-Month Rate in Montana|
+|Insurer||Average Annual Rate in Montana|

-|City||Average 12-Month Home Insurance Rate|
+|City||Average Yearly Home Insurance Rate|

-If you're seeking ways to save on your insurance expenditures, consider purchasing your home and car insurance policies from the same company.
-Bundling auto and homeowners insurance in Montana can lead to substantial savings on car insurance.
-In fact, bundling policies in Montana leads to a yearly discount of $146.
+If you're trying to save, consider purchasing both your home and auto insurance policies from one company.
+Bundling auto and homeowners insurance in Montana can lead to substantial savings on your auto insurance bill.
+Bundling home and auto policies in Montana leads to yearly savings of $146.

 |Avg.
-Yearly Auto Insurance Rate (No Bundle)||Avg.
-Yearly Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|
+Annual Auto Insurance Rate (No Bundle)||Avg.
+Yearly Auto Insurance Rate (Bundle)||Annual Bundle Savings||% Savings with Bundle|

 Yes - Progressive is an option for homeowners insurance in Montana.